camunda/camunda-external-task-client-js/README.md

 const { Client, logger } = require("camunda-external-task-client-js");

 // configuration for the Client:
-//  - 'baseUrl': url to the Workflow Engine
+//  - 'baseUrl': url to the Process Engine
 //  - 'logger': utility to automatically log important events const config = { baseUrl: "http://localhost:8080/engine-rest", use: logger };